vote4pedro904/vote4pedro904/README.md

-## I'm currently learning the basics of Github.
-I believe Github has what I need to learn the about a full stack, whatever that is.
+I'm currently learning the basics of Github.
+I am also learning all there is to possibly learn about Cybersecurity.
+This may not end well.

 <!--
 **vote4pedro904/vote4pedro904** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.